mdoering/dwca-examples/README.md

 Uses cases are divided up by the core class used in the archive, specified as the *rowType* in the *meta.xml*.

 # Occurrence
-Classic, simple and flat records using the Occurrence rowType with all available dwc terms (only excluding [MeasurementsAndFacts](http://rs.gbif.org/extension/dwc/measurements_or_facts.xml) and [ResourceRelationship](http://rs.gbif.org/extension/dwc/resource_relation.xml) terms).
+Classic, simple and flat records using the Occurrence rowType with all available dwc terms (only excluding [MeasurementOrFact](http://rs.gbif.org/extension/dwc/measurements_or_facts.xml) and [ResourceRelationship](http://rs.gbif.org/extension/dwc/resource_relation.xml) terms).

 ![occurrence](occurrence.png)

-The location, event and taxon identification terms are all included in the core and a single occurrence record must therefore be taxonomically homogenous.
+The location, event and taxon identification terms are all included in the core and a single occurrence record must therefore be taxonomically homogeneous.
 It is adequate though to publish a single record for multiple individuals - dwc:individualCount can be used to declare exact numbers or a [new term currently under discussion](#abundance-term) for a more general abundance/quantity measurement suitable also for organisms like protists, fungi, grasses, etc.

 The *dwc:basisOfRecord* term is used in this scenario to mark specimen, fossil, observation or living organism records.